 More about Blackpool Civic Trust

-Our objectives and aims are to stimulate a sense of Civic Pride to promote high standards of planning and architecture and to secure the preservation, protection and improvement of features of historical or public interest.
+Their objectives and aims are to stimulate a sense of Civic Pride to promote high standards of planning and architecture and to secure the preservation, protection and improvement of features of historical or public interest.

 The Trust is a non-political, non-sectarian organization serving only the interests of the people.

-Throughout the year we make numerous visits to places of interest.
+Throughout the year they make numerous visits to places of interest.
 We also have a wide variety of talks covering the history and future development of Blackpool, and willingly give tours to visitors to the town.

 Blackpool Civic Trust isn’t just interested in the past.
 As a consultee on listed and locally listed buildings, and developments affecting conservation areas, the Trust plays a real role in regeneration.
-This is reflected in our Annual Awards which include new buildings, refurbishments, conservation and the work of community groups.
+This is reflected in the Annual Awards which include new buildings, refurbishments, conservation and the work of community groups.

-The Trust has been instrumental in many varied projects throughout our short history.
+The Trust has been instrumental in many varied projects throughout their short history.
 The Trust keeps an eye on Listed Buildings and Conservation Areas maintaining an interest in areas relevant to Blackpool’s status as a premier resort.

 The Civic Trust participates under the umbrella of The Civic Voice Group.